Academic research

 Pollen molecular function

 To the human eye, pollen is a tiny, featureless dot of yellow, if it can be seen at all.
 However, hidden within this dot is a complex organism, genetically distinct and independent from its parent.
 It moves through the world, interacts with the environment, and competes with other pollen to complete the cycle of plant reproduction.
-I study these processes using molecular, genetic, and computational tools.
+I have studied these processes using molecular, genetic, and computational tools.
 While working with Dr. John Fowler at Oregon State University, I identified a series of mutant genes in maize that are associated with problems during reproduction.
 Experiments with these mutants have contributed to our understanding of fundamental processes in plant reproduction.

 Plant reproduction and heat stress